BuckJ12/my-angular-Calculator/README.md

 ng build
 ```
 The build artifacts will be stored in the dist/ directory.
 Use the --prod flag for a production build.

+# Challenges Of AI
+One of the biggest challenges i faced was the use of imports and the AIs ability to know whether or not something was able to be used and if another file needed to be modified.
+However the AI was then able to resolve these issues if i gave it the error message presented to me.